afimpel/docker-compose-lemp/README.md

 docker-compose up -d
 // visit localhost
 ```
-Your LAMP stack is now ready!!
+Your LEMP stack is now ready!!
 You can access it via `http://localhost`.

 access to php composer:
  - Open terminal (ej: xterm, gnome-terminal)